napari/docs/docs/naps/8-telemetry.md

  ## Abstract

- This NAP is describing why Telemetry is helpful to the Napari project and describes the architecture and solutions selected to maximize the privacy of our users.
+ This NAP is describes why telemetry is helpful to the napari project and the architecture and solutions selected to maximize the privacy of our users.

  ## Motivation and Scope

 With the growth of napari, the standard feedback loop through napari community meetings and napari-related events at conferences has reached its capacity.
 Also, we collect many feature requests for which we cannot find volunteers for implementation.

-To have the possibility of sustainable development of the project we need either have funds to pay contractors or have some company that donates their worker times manageable by core-devs.
+To have the possibility of sustainable development of the project we will either need to rely on paid contractors or on companies donating employee time managed by the core devs.

-Both these scenarios require our side the ability to provide some information about the estimated number of users to prove to potential founders that their donation/grant will be used in a valuable way.
+Both scenarios require us to provide some information about the estimated number of users to prove to potential funders that their donation/grant will be used in a valuable way.

-Adding the option for monitoring plugin usage allows us to identify the most important plugins and try to establish cooperation with their maintainers to reduce the probability that the plugin will not be ready for a new release.
-Such monitoring could contain not only the list of installed plugins but also which commands contributions are used most often.
+Adding the option for monitoring plugin usage allows us to identify the most important plugins and try to establish cooperation with their maintainers to reduce the probability that the plugin will not be ready for a new napari release.
+Such monitoring could contain not only the list of installed plugins but also which commands and contributions are used most often.

 Also collecting information about data types and their size will provide valuable information about the typical use cases of napari.